bugbiteme/hello-spring/README.md

 ...
 ~~~

-*Run the following from the hello-spring project image-templates directory*
+*Run the following from the hello-spring project directory*

 ~~~
 oc create -f images-templates/jenkins-ephemeral-template.json